Knerten0815/masters-thesis/content/methodology.typ

 To find out the best default group size for the ChemSpaceExplorer's analogue search, #CITE[1000TestSpectra.mgf] were used as queries in the analogue search benchmark.

 === Stacked Similarity Map Benchmark <ssm_benchmark>
-For the SSM benchmark, the SGS (@sgs), MQW and SQS (@sqs) were calculated for groups of two to ten analogues per query.
+For the SSM benchmark, the SGS (@sgs), MQW and CS (@cs) were calculated for groups of two to ten analogues per query.
-Aditionally, the _query similarity_ (the mean of all query-to-analogue similarities) and the _group similarity_ (the mean of all analogue-to-analogue similarities) were calculated, to compare against the MQW and SGS respectively.
+Aditionally, the query similarity (QS), the mean of all query-to-analogue similarities, and the group similarity (GS), the mean of all analogue-to-analogue similarities, were calculated, to compare against the MQW and SGS respectively.

 === Dissimilarity Benchmark <edge-bench>
-The second benchmark specifically examines the behavior of the SQS metric under the aspect of dissimilarity.
+The second benchmark specifically examines the behavior of the CS metric under the aspect of dissimilarity.
 For one case, the query and ten "analogues" are selected randomly from the _ms2structures_ dataset.
 In another case, the ten similar compounds from the SSM benchmark are coupled with a random query from _ms2structures_, that exhibits a similarity of less than 0.15 to all members of the group.
 The results of ths benchmark will be used to examine the behaviour on samples with high group similarity but low query similarity.

-=== Analogue Search Benchmark <analogue_search_benchmark>
+=== ChemSpaceExplorer Benchmark <cse_benchmark>
-The analogue search benchmark evaluates how well the SQS metric correlates with established similarity measures.
+The ChemSpaceExplorer benchmark evaluates how well the CS metric correlates with established similarity measures.
-This benchmark uses the ChemSpaceExplorer analogue search results to assess whether SSM-derived metrics provide meaningful insights into molecular similarity relationships.
+It uses the ChemSpaceExplorer's analogue search results to assess whether SSM-derived metrics provide meaningful insights into the retrieved analogue groups.
-Using a dataset of #CITE[1000 test spectra] with known molecular structures, the ChemSpaceExplorer performs analogue searches to identify the top $n$ most similar compounds for each query molecule, where $n$ varies from 2 to 30 analogues.
+Using a dataset of #CITE[1000 test spectra] with known molecular structures, the ChemSpaceExplorer performs analogue searches to identify the top $n$ most similar compounds for every query spectrum, where $n$ varies from 2 to 10 analogues.
-For each group of analogues, SGS, MQW, SQS,  _query similarity_ and _group similarity_ is calculated like in the SSM benchmark.
+For each group of analogues, SGS, MQW, CS,  _query similarity_ and _group similarity_ is calculated like in the SSM benchmark.
 The metrics are compared against established similarity metrics including:
 - ISF scores from the ChemSpaceExplorer (@isf)
 - Predicted molecular distances from the ChemSpaceExplorer